 2) generate the org.eclipse.jdt.core.prefs and org.eclipse.jdt.launching.prefs files in the .settings directory whenever the "ant eclipse" build target is run

-#5 Updated by Christopher Brooks about 9 years ago
+#5 Updated by Christopher Brooks over 9 years ago

 The bug is that build is slow the first time under Eclipse.